Questions and Answers

 No. However, schools should ensure that all invoices and receipts of expenses for sister school activities are maintained properly to facilitate easy inspection as and when necessary.

-Schools may deploy the Grant for the Sister School Scheme (the Grant) to arrange exchange activities with their sister schools based on their development needs at student, teacher, school management levels, etc. Since school supervisors and school managers are members of the school management, schools may use the Grant to cover their expenses incurred in relation to sister school exchange activities.
+Schools may deploy the Grant for the Sister School Scheme (the Grant) to arrange exchange activities with their sister schools based on their development needs at student, teacher and school management levels.
+Since school supervisors and school managers are members of the school management, schools may use the Grant to cover their expenses incurred in relation to sister school exchange activities.
 Regarding parents, unless they are the school managers who participate in the sister school exchange activities in the capacity of the school management, the Grant should not be used to cover their expenses.

 The Sister School Scheme (the Scheme) serves as a platform for professional interflows and cooperation for Hong Kong primary, secondary and special schools, enabling them to organise exchange activities with their Mainland counterparts at various levels based on their development needs.
 One of the objectives of the Scheme is to deepen teachers’ and students’ understanding of the Mainland/Hong Kong.
 Therefore, the Grant for the Sister School Scheme can only be used to cover expenses in relation to sister school exchange activities held in the Mainland or Hong Kong.